nahiim/nahiim/README.md

 A Vulkan-based 3D engine with advanced features such as PBR, particle systems, fluid and cloth simulations, and skybox rendering.
 Designed for high-performance and scalability, Hydroxy is a playground for experimenting with the latest graphics techniques.

 - **Key Features**:
-  - Physically Based Rendering (PBR)
+  - Physically Based Rendering (Cook Torrence BRDF)
   - Image Based Lighing
   - Compute Shaders for simulations and map generation
   - Instanced Rendering